cloudfoundry/routing-release/README.md

 ## Post Deploy Steps

-### 1. Redeploy cf-release to Enable the Routing API
+1. Redeploy cf-release to Enable the Routing API

-Finally, update your cf-release deployment to enable the Routing API included in this release.
+	After deploying routing-release, you must update your cf-release deployment to enable the Routing API included in this release.

-1. If you have a stub for overriding manifest properties of cf-release, add the following properties to this file.
+	If you have a stub for overriding manifest properties of cf-release, add the following properties to this file.
 A [default one](bosh-lite/stubs/cf/routing-and-diego-enabled-overrides.yml) is provided.
 When you re-generate the manifest, these values will override the defaults in the manifest.

 	```
 	properties: